Pelosi to step down from U.S. House leadership, remain in Congress | Politics

 House Democrats are set to vote on their leaders on Nov.
 30. On Wednesday, House Republicans offered initial support for Kevin McCarthy to serve as speaker when the next Congress is sworn in on Jan.
 3.

 Pelosi was first elected to the House in a special election and steadily moved up the ranks, securing leadership positions before winning her first term as speaker in 2007.
-She first served as speaker from 2007 to 2011 as Democrats rode opposition to the Iraq War to control of the House.
+She first served as speaker until 2011, when Republicans won back control.
 She became speaker again in 2019 when Democrats rode a wave of opposition to Trump to win control of the House and was re-elected as speaker in November 2021.

-Republican control of the House, projected on Wednesday, gives that party not only the ability to rein in Biden's agenda but to launch potentially politically damaging probes of his administration and family.
-McCarthy, also from California, currently serves as House Republican leader and will face election by the entire House at the start of the new year.
-It was not yet clear if he will win enough backing of fellow Republicans to win the speakership,

-(Additional reporting by Rami Ayyub and Susan Heavey; writing by Andy Sullivan; Editing by Will Dunham, Scott Malone and Mark Heinrich)
+McCarthy, also from California, serves as House Republican leader and will face election by the entire House at the start of the new year.
+It was not clear if he would secure enough support at that point to win the speakership.
+(Additional reporting by Rami Ayyub and Susan Heavey; writing by Andy Sullivan; Editing by Will Dunham, Scott Malone, Mark Heinrich and Cynthia Osterman)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)